Paula's Body Shop

 ½-1 tea spoon of virgin coconut oil.

-1/4 tea spoon of raw, unfiltered honey.
+1/4 tea spoon of raw, unfiltered honey or a small dollop of blackstrap, unsulphered molasses.

 My convoluted story

-Find your concoction.
+Create your concoction.

 Ginny In Toledo :)